heuer/segno-mimos/README.rst

 Replace PyQRCode with Segno
 ---------------------------

-If a 3rd party lib uses PyQRCode and and changing the code of the lib isn't possible, use:
+If a 3rd party lib uses PyQRCode and changing the code of the lib isn't possible, use:

 .. code-block:: python